ghitchens/informant/README.md

   are nonblocking and fast at the expense of more complex subscription and publishing.

-## Informant Notifications
+## Message Format

-All notifications from informant are delivered to subscriber's mailbox from the delegate process, as a 4-tuple of the form:
+All messages from informant are delivered to subscriber's mailbox from the delegate process, as a 5-tuple of the form:

 ```elixir
 {:informant, domain, topic, notification, subscription_data}